File System Infobase Manager

 It’s called the “file system”.
 Yep, the files system, that’s all.
 The very thing we use to run our computer every day.
 Shocking huh?
 After all those applications and proprietary file structures who would’a thunk that the best answer to electronic note taking would be the good old file system?

-Her original discussion are here, and here, but just to be clear the credit for these ideas should go to her, any problems due to my modification are my responsibility alone.
+Her original discussion are here, and here, but just to be clear, the credit for these ideas should go to her.
+Any problems due to my modification are my responsibility alone.

-We all start out this way; and that’s the problem, right?
-We save a file or two in a folder on our hard drive.
-Then we begin to do more work and the number of files grows and all of a sudden we can’t see the structure of our work anymore because of all the clutter, so we folder some files and subfolder others.
-Then the names don’t make sense anymore and the folders don’t help us find stuff.
-That’s because the names we use for each file are one dimensional, or as the architects like to say, folders and files only have one “axis of information” for retrieval.
+We all start out the same way, right?
+We save a file or two in a folder, then we begin to do more work, maybe on the same topic, maybe on another, and the number of files grows, and all of a sudden we can’t see the structure of our work anymore because of the clutter, so we folder some files, and subfolder others, then the folder and file names don’t make sense anymore, and the tree structure has gone overgrown and tangled.

 Abstract Coding

-This really is the old paper journaling problem transferred to the 21st century.
-Journals are either perfectly chronological or perfectly topical, but it is very difficult to make them be both chronological and topical at the same time (ie: to use multiple axis of coding),and it is impossible for them to be multi-topical unless you have the transcription habits of a monk, copying and recopying items over and over.
+Most people want to use multiple axis of data identification to work with their notes. (meaning they want to get at their information from different directions at different times).
+The frustration users have with topic folders is the limitations of the one axis categorization that comes with a file or folder name.
+It’s the old paper journaling problem transferred to the 21st century.
+Journals are either perfectly chronological or perfectly topical.
+I t is very difficult to make them be both chronological and topical at the same time (ie: to use multiple axis of coding), and it is impossible for them to be multi-topical, regardless of chronology, unless you have the transcription skills and determined habits of a monk to copy and recopy items over and over.

 Chronology

-One of the wonderful things about Journler and to a lesser extent DEVONThink was the ability to flip through your work, to see what you were doing yesterday, or last week or this time last year, and to see it in the context of a set of ideas; what was I reading, what else was going on, was there an art exhibit of conference going on at the same time that influenced my thinking…what was in the news?
+One of the wonderful things about Journler, and to a lesser extent DEVONThink, was the ability to flip through your work, to see what you were doing yesterday, or last week or this time last year, and to see it in the context of a set of ideas: what was I reading, what else was going on, was there an art exhibit of conference going on at the same time that influenced my thinking, what was in the news?
 Incorporating chronology in the system lets you recreate this function.

 The File Name